 MY “TO READ” LIST

-These Arts Integration books are on my “To Read” list; check back for reviews on some of them!
+These Arts Integration books are on my “To Read” list; let me know if you’ve read them!

 - Renaissance in the Classroom: Arts Integration and Meaningful Learning by Gail E. Burnaford, Arnold April, and Cynthia Weiss (eds.) – Routledge, 2001